erikpukinskis/direct-monetization-static/_proposal/receipts.markdown

 A receipt is a message specifying that someone paid for access to a resource, or should otherwise be given access to the resource.

+There are several objects nested inside each other that, in differnent circumstances, might each be called a receipt.

+- A **Receipt Submission** is the value of a `Receipts-Receipt` HTTP request header.
+It claims ownership of the contained Signed Receipt, and it claims that the Signed Receipt is sufficient to get access to the requested recource.
+- A **Signed Receipt** is issued by a Signatory to mark that a Client has made the payments described in the Bare Receipt.
+- A **Bare Receipt** describes a particular payment for a particular resource.

+## Parties
+- The **Host** is the server recieving the HTTP request with the `Receipts-Receipt` header.
+We assume that the Host's address will match the `domain` (and often `item`) of the Bare Receipt, and this may be enforced by the Client or Signatory.
+The Host's role is to validate the receipt; they must accept any receipt satasfying the Receipt Definition.
+- The **Client** is requesting a resource for which a receipt is required.
+They need to compose the Bare Receipt and communicate with the Signatory to get it signed.
-A receipt is signed by an issuer; in principal anyone may issue and sign receipts, but the receiving party is only bound to honor receipts signed by the signatories specified in the Receipt Definition.
-It is up to the parties involved to agree in advance what is promised when a receipt is signed; here we assume that the signatory has collected the money in question from the requester and will forward those funds to the host by some outside channel.
+- The **Signatory** signs the receipt.
+It is up to the parties involved to agree in advance what is promised when a receipt is signed; here we assume that the Signatory has collected the money in question from the Client and will forward those funds to the Host by some outside channel.

+## Bare Receipt
-A **Bare Receipt** is an object, represented in json, describing payment made for a particular item at a particular time.
-In the simple case a receipt will contain
+A Bare Receipt is a json object describing payment made for a particular item at a particular time.
+A Bare Receipt will contain

 - A unix timestamp `time`, as an integer representing seconds.
 (Parties shall generally assume that the timestamp is accurate, even in the face of contradicting evidence.
 This is to avoid conflits with any mixnet impelmentations.
 A receipt dated in the future need not be accpeted.)
 - A `unit` of currency.
 [ISO4217](https://en.wikipedia.org/wiki/ISO_4217) codes are recommended.
 - An amount `amount` of that currency, as a decimal number in the currency's major units.
 - A namespace `domain`, typically a domain name, for the item being paid for.
-- An `item` identifier, typically the uri of the resource.
+- An `item` identifier, typically the URL path of the resource.
 - A `uuid` for the receipt itself.
 This may be used to prevent reuse of a receipt by multiple parties.

+## Signed Receipt
+A signed Receipt is a json object describing a

 Two other formats of receipt are anticipated in this standard, covering cases where the requester should not be charged to access the resource.